Ibanez Destroyer

-The Destroyer is an Ibanez brand electric guitar model (originally) manufactured at the FujiGen-Gakki musical instrument factory for the Hoshino-Gakki Company.
-The Destroyer model was first introduced by Hoshino-Gakki in 1975 and was based on the Gibson Musical Instruments' Explorer design.
+The Destroyer is an Ibanez brand electric guitar model (originally) manufactured at the FujiGen musical instrument factory for the Hoshino Gakki Company.
+The Destroyer model was first introduced by Hoshino Gakki in 1975 and was based on the Gibson Explorer design.
 The Destroyer has since undergone several design and line changes and has been available in both 6-string and bass versions.

 The star-shape variant was one of the first eccentrically-shaped guitars at the time with a floating tremolo system, making it a popular choice for the heavy metal and shred musicians of the 1980s.

-Timeline

-This is a timeline of the first appearance of each verifiable model in an Ibanez catalog.